kriasoft/universal-router/README.md

 ## Backers

 ♥ Universal Router?
 [Become a backer](https://opencollective.com/universal-router#backer)
-to show your support and help us maintain and improve this open source project and get your image on our README with a link to your site.
+to show your support and help us maintain and improve this open source project.
+Get your image on our README with a link to your site.

 <a href="https://opencollective.com/universal-router/backer/0/website" target="_blank">
   <img src="https://opencollective.com/universal-router/backer/0/avatar.svg" height="64">